The teaching and discipline of the Church of England is set out in Canons B1 – B44

 (f) The chaplain is asked to give the names of those who are to be (baptised and) confirmed on the visit form which he will receive from the Bishop's office.
 He should indicate that he has adequate evidence of the baptism of any candidate for confirmation.

-(g) The value of the cash collection at a (baptism and/or) confirmation celebrated by the diocesan or other Bishop should be returned to the diocesan Finance Officer to be divided between the Diocesan Development Fund and the Diocesan Ordination Fund.
+(g) The value of the cash collection at a (baptism and/or) confirmation celebrated by the diocesan or other Bishop should be returned to the diocesan Finance Officer for the Diocesan Ordination Fund.
 This should be noted in any printed order of service.

 Following the General Synod's welcome for a report from the House of Bishops on Admission to Holy Communion in relation to Baptism and Confirmation (GS 1212) in November 1996, the House agreed Guidelines in 1997 according to which every diocesan Bishop in the Church of England has discretion, after consultation, to make a general policy whether or not to allow new applications for admission to Holy Communion before confirmation in his Diocese.